Kyrgyzstan Education Scholarships

-Kyrgyzstan, a.k.a.
-Kyrgyz Republic, is ancient Mongol territory and sits on the outside edge of former Soviet countries and adjacent to China.
-The entire Eurasian region is chock-full of ethnic groups: Uzbeks, Kyrgyz, Tajiks and from time to time their differences have erupted in violent conflict.
-This is usually the point at which they find their place on our international radar, God knows their economic and political prowess do not make headline news.
+The entire Eurasian region is chock-full of fascinating ethnic groups.
+The Uzbeks, Kyrgyz, and Tajiks all call this area their home, and when from time to time their differences have erupted in violent conflict it makes for a very high-tension locale.
+This is usually the point at which these people find their place on our international news radar, as certainly their economic and political prowess do not regularly make headline news.

-The scholarships most prevalent to the Kyrgyz region are those targeted to students with advanced research in such areas as social and political sciences.
-The region remains high on the list of countries of interest to national security, so there are government scholarships as well.
+If you are magnetized towards the epic location and rich heritage of the country of Kyrgyzstan, you will be pleased to find both government and private sources ready and willing to fund deserving students who wish to study there.
+The scholarships most prevalent to the Kyrgyz region are those targeted to students with advanced research in areas of highly specific and defined social and political sciences.
+Because the region remains high on the list of countries of interest to our national security, the US government sponsors some scholarships for students engaged in Kyrgyzstan, as well.

 - Because the main languages in Kyrgyzstan are Russian and Kyrgyz, recipients of a Fulbright Scholarship may also opt to take advantage of the Fulbright Critical Language Enhancement Award if language skills are a prerequisite of their program.
 Awards cover six months of intensive language study.

-- Language Exploration program offers $500 awards for students to study Kyrgyz in combination with participation in a program at the SRAS.
+- In addition, the Language Exploration program offers $500 awards for students to study Kyrgyz in combination with participation in a program at the SRAS.
 Applicants must have stellar academic records as well as previous work in the Russian or Kyrgyz language.

-The International Research and Exchanges Board (IREX) operates programs in over four dozen countries.
+The International Research and Exchanges Board (IREX) who deals with Civil Society, Education and Media Development operates programs in over four dozen countries.
 The mission is to provide educational platforms and project support for advanced scholars and students who require funding and collaborative environments in which to conduct research or network with fellow scholars in disparate locations.
-Fellowships available applicable to those pursuing research in Kyrgyzstan, include:
+Substantial fellowships available that are applicable to those very serious students pursuing research in Kyrgyzstan include:

 - Independent Advanced Research Opportunities Fellowships are funded in part by the Department of State under the Title VIII initiative.
 Awards are given in the following study categories: Masters, Post-Graduate, Doctoral, Post-Doctoral and Professional, allowing for a wide berth of expertise and focus.
 All projects must be relevant to U.S.-Kyrgyzstan policy or closely related.
 Fellowships cover travel, living, any tuition, monthly stipend and medical insurance.
 Depending on category, candidates may receive funding for up to nine months.